CIRALabs/high-assurance-dids-with-dns/draft-carter-high-assurance-dids-with-dns.md

     "cryptosuite": "ecdsa-jfc-2019",
     "created": "2023-10-11T15:27:27Z",
     "expires": "2099-10-11T15:27:27Z",
+    "proofPurpose": "authentication",
     "verificationMethod": "did:web:trustregistry.ca#key-1",
   }
 ```

-The data integrety proof SHOULD be signed using a verificationMethod that has an associated TLSA record to allow for the verification of the data integrity proof using data contained outside of the DID document.
+The data integrity proof SHOULD be signed using a verificationMethod that has an associated TLSA record to allow for the verification of the data integrity proof using data contained outside of the DID document.
 This provides an added layer of authenticity, as the information contained in the DID document would need to be supported accross 2 different domains.

 # Verification Process

 Using the new DNS records and proof object in the DID document, we enable a more secure and higher assurance verification process for the DID.
-It is important to note that while not strictly necessary, DNSSEC verification should be performed each time a DNS record is resolved to ensure authenticity.
+It is important to note that while not strictly necessary, DNSSEC verification should be performed each time a DNS record is resolved to ensure their authenticity.

 1. **Initial presentation:** The user is presented with a DID document, ex. did:web:example.ca.
 2. **Verification of the DID:** The user verifies the DID is represented as a URI record in the associated domain.